abuubaid09/miniproject-react/README.md

 # Mini-Project Frontend (React)

-his project is an e-commerce with simple features.
+This project is an e-commerce with simple features.

 ## E-commerce Features
 The features in this project are: